boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 Blech's synchronous paradigm together with the module system enables and supports modular programming.
 It has the following properties:
 - Module implementations encapsulate code.
-- Modules are namespaces for types and code.
+- Modules are namespaces for code entities.
-- Module interfaces are automatically generated form implementations and their import/export declarations.
+- Module interfaces are automatically generated from implementations and their import/export declarations.
 - Module interfaces hide implementation details.
 - The import hierarchy is always a directed acylic graph, leading to a layered hierarchical structure.
 - Every layer is separately testable and reusable.
-- The compiler recursively compiles programs along the dependency hierarchy.
+- The compiler recursively compiles programs and modules along the dependency hierarchy.
 - Optionally importing all implementation details allows for white-box testing.
 - Modules can be packaged to libraries - called *boxes*.
 - Boxes are are namespaces for modules.